Is ‘Alan Wake 3’ In Development? Here's What We Know

-Now if you’re someone who has really finished playing Alan Wake 2 (lucky you), you might be wondering about its successor.
-After all, given the critical acclaim the game is receiving, it won’t be a surprise if we hear about Alan Wake 3 getting greenlit in the near future.
+Now if you’re someone who has already finished playing Alan Wake 2 (lucky you), you might be wondering about its successor.
+After all, given the critical acclaim the game is receiving, it won’t be a surprise if we hear about Alan Wake 3 getting greenlit shortly.
 Some rumours have already started doing the rounds and the best part?
-The source of these rumours is the game’s developer – Remedy Entertainment!
+The source of these rumours is the game’s creator!

 In fact, Alan Wake 3 was planned almost a decade ago as one of the many successors to the second video game instalment in the series.
 Isn’t that interesting?

-So, as Alan Wake 2 enjoys all the attention in its early days, we take a look at everything we know about Alan Wake 3 and all that it might bring to the table.
+So, as Alan Wake 2 enjoys all the attention it is rightfully getting in its early days, we take a look at everything we know about Alan Wake 3 and all that it might bring to the table.

 Is ‘Alan Wake 3’ happening?

-Although neither Remedy Entertainment nor Microsoft have officially made any statements about the successor to Alan Wake 2, the creator of the game – Sam Lake – has already given enough hints about the sequel.
-As mentioned above, the initial plans for Alan Wake 3 were drawn as early as 2010 just after the first instalment in the series had tasted success.
+Although neither Remedy Entertainment nor Microsoft have officially made any statements about the successor to Alan Wake 2, the creator of the game, Sam Lake, has already given enough hints about the sequel.
+As mentioned above, the initial plans for Alan Wake 3 were drawn in 2010, after the first instalment in the series had tasted success.

 In an interview with GQ, Lake stated that, after the huge success of 2010’s Alan Wake, Microsoft was hungry for a sequel.
 At that time, Lake had planned to bring more elements from TV shows of a similar genre into the next game.
 Concepts for Alan Wake 3 were also drawn.

-However, Microsoft wanted to own the rights to the Alan Wake franchise and Remedy Entertainment wasn’t ready to part ways with its creation so early into their journey.
+However, Microsoft wanted to own the rights to the Alan Wake franchise and Remedy Entertainment wasn’t ready to part ways with its creation so soon.
 Hence, the franchise took a backseat to other titles at Remedy and Alan Wake 2’s production came to a halt.

 List Of Best-Selling Video Games: ‘Minecraft’, ‘GTA 5’, ‘Tetris’ And More